 Suitable for data protected by FERPA and HIPAA, and suitable for IRB data and Intellectual Property.

 If you are storing data that may be impacted by export control restrictions, please contact NDSU's information security office firstname.lastname@example.org.

 Google Apps at NDSU provides access to Google Sites, Google Drive, YouTube, and Google Classroom.

 Google Drive provides an unlimited amount of storage space and can be used to create, share and store documents, spreadsheets and presentations.
 It can also be used for collaborative content authoring in real time.

 Not suitable for data protected by HIPAA or for content impacted by export control restrictions.

-Store, organize and share documents and other files in Microsoft's OneDrive for Business with 25 GB storage space.
+Store, organize and share documents and other files in Microsoft's OneDrive with 1 TB of storage space.
 You have the option to give others permission to review and edit content.
 You can also synchronize files and folders with your computer or mobile device to access content offline.

 Suitable for data protected by FERPA